Topograph

 Recueil Électronique des Sociétés et Associations (RESA)

+The RESA is the official electronic gazette where company filings are published.
+Articles of association, statutory amendments, board resolutions, mergers, and dissolutions are published in RESA after submission to the RCS.
 Consultation of RESA is free and requires no authentication.
-Legal acts only become enforceable against third parties from the date of their publication in RESA, making timely publication essential for corporate transactions.
+Legal acts only become enforceable against third parties from the date of their publication in RESA, which makes timely publication essential for corporate transactions.

 Registre des Bénéficiaires Effectifs (RBE)